nilsfaulhaber/echo-plugin-for-coredns/README.md

 ~~~~
 Make sure to replace _membrain-it.technology_ with the zone your name server is authoritative for.

 Follow one of the procedures listed [here](https://github.com/coredns/deployment) to deploy the server and to specify the configuration with the Corefile.
+We have chosen to deploy the service using **systemd** which worked perfectly fine.